General Data Protection Statement

 03455 212 414

-If you have a product with us, please refer to the table of controllers at the end of the Data Protection Statement - James Hay Products.
+If you have a product with us, the controller is stated in the table at the end of the Data Protection Statement depending on which product you have with us.

 The personal data we collect can be from information provided by you or any third parties you instruct on your behalf.
 The personal data we collect about you may include (directly or indirectly):